 The Stockyards Restaurant and 1889 Saloon

 Rustler's Rooste is likely the most carefree cowboy bar you'll ever visit.
-The massive restaurant offers steak dinners, fish options, ribs, and rattle snake, plus, every table gets a hearty post-dinner serving of cotton candy.
+The massive restaurant offers steak dinners, fish options, ribs, and rattlesnake, plus, every table gets a hearty post-dinner serving of cotton candy.
 Inside the restaurant, you can wander around two stories and slide down the famous slide.
-Outside, you can hang out on the balcony, where you can catch a nice view of Arizona's mountains and — if you time it right — a breathtaking sunset.
-It's a family friendly spot, and can be reserved for private parties or receptions.
+Outside, you can hang out on the balcony, where you will catch a nice view of Arizona's mountains and — if you time it right — a breathtaking sunset.
+It's a family-friendly spot, and can be reserved for private parties or receptions.
 The saloon opens at 4 p.m. and stays open late; the steakhouse serves from 5 to 10 p.m.
 Oh, and don't forget to say "Hi" to Horney the Bull at some point while you're there.
 You can't miss him.

 MacAlpine’s Soda Fountain and Espresso Bar

-For those looking to step back in time and enjoy an ice cream soda or homemade cherry Coke, MacAlpine's Soda Fountain and Espresso Bar in Central Phoenix is the place to go.
-The small restaurant, flanked by a vintage clothing shop and home décor store, serves an array of old school meals ranging from hot sandwiches to comfort food-based meals, but truly excels in its construction of desert-based drinks.
-Guests can get the full experience by playing the shop's old jukebox, which carries all the biggest hits from the 50s and 60s.
+For those looking to step back in time and enjoy an ice cream soda or homemade Cherry Coke, MacAlpine's in central Phoenix is the place to go.
+The small restaurant, flanked by a vintage clothing shop and home decor store, serves an array of old-school meals ranging from hot sandwiches to comfort food-based meals.
+But it truly excels in its construction of dessert-based drinks.
+Guests can get the full experience by playing the shop's old jukebox, which carries all the biggest hits from the '50s and '60s.
 Pin curls are encouraged, but not required.

 As you drive up Cave Creek Road and pass through the arid desert landscape, you’ll eventually find yourself in a town full of colorful vintage shops and cafes.
 You’ll also eventually become surrounded by dive bars, each one boasting the best food and strongest drinks.
 It’s very important that you drive past them and turn right into Harold’s Cave Creek Corral.
 You can’t miss it; it has the biggest sign out front and looks the most authentic.
 The drive out to Harold’s Corral is an clue to the atmosphere you’ll find at the cowboy bar and restaurant.
-Harrold's usually houses a relaxed, but colorful crowd who seem to know each other and yet accept everyone as family — especially if you’re a Steelers fan.
-You can get traditional cowboy dishes (meaning countless types of steaks and other various red meats), and pretty much guaranteed a cold beer.
-Still not convinced?
-Well, there's an in-house popcorn machine, and after dark, Harold’s turns into a honky tonk haven for those looking to two-step their troubles away.
+Harrold's usually houses a relaxed but colorful crowd who seem to know each other and yet accept everyone as family — especially if you’re a Steelers fan.
+You can get traditional cowboy dishes (meaning countless types of steaks and other various red meats).
+There's also an in-house popcorn machine.
+After dark, Harold’s turns into a haven for those looking to two-step their troubles away.

 Culinary Dropout at The Yard

-The Yard is a restaurant designed to look like — you guessed it — a backyard.
-Both the Tempe and Phoenix locations provide guests with all kinds of yard games such as cornhole, giant Jenga, and ping pong, plus drink deals that’ll make you feel like you're drinking at home.
-During the day, you can find charcuterie boards and loaded sandwiches, while the dinner menu incorporates hearty classics like the 36-hour pork ribs and rainbow trout.
+Culinary Dropout provides guests with all kinds of yard games such as cornhole, giant Jenga, and ping pong, plus drink deals that’ll make you feel like you're drinking at home.
+During the day, you can find charcuterie boards and loaded sandwiches, while the dinner menu incorporates hearty classics like 36-hour pork ribs and rainbow trout.
 Over the weekend, you can start your day with dishes like Captain Crunch French toast and a little hair of the dog.
-There’s live music on Friday and Saturday and on Sundays, the Yard’s kitchen staff cooks up tailgate favorites and classic cocktails, all of which are under $10.
-For those with with more simplistic tastes, there also the surprise can of beer that comes with the $1.95 paper bag special.
+There’s live music on weekends.
+Culinary Dropout's kitchen staff cooks up comfortable tailgating favorites.
+Cocktail and drink prices are reasonable.

-Rawhide isn't just a themed restaurant; it's a themed town.
+Rawhide isn't just a theme restaurant; it's a theme town.
 Relocated to Chandler from north Scottsdale in 2006, the little Western town has everything you could need for a night of cowboy fun and flair.
 There are bars, a jailhouse, and gift shops, but what really stands out is the massive steakhouse.
-The Rawhide Steakhouse and Saloon is decorated with vintage instruments and hunting trophies, as well as the mandatory wagon wheels and boot spurs.
+The Rawhide Steakhouse and Saloon is decorated with vintage instruments and hunting trophies, wagon wheels and spurs.
 Full disclosure: the portions are big.
 Steak sizes range from six to 16 ounces and, for those who live to compete, there's the Ultimate Cowboy Challenge.
 Hopefuls for the challenge should anticipate eating three pounds of steak in 45 minutes or less.
 Other menu favorites include the Rawhide Rattlesnake (it tastes like chicken) and the bacon-wrapped meatloaf.
-Though there are honky tonk bars and saloons inside the restaurant, Rawhide is family friendly, and kids menus are available.
+Though there are honky-tonk bars and saloons inside the restaurant, Rawhide is family friendly, and kids menus are available.